The Why

 The Problem

-Illusive Design refers to subtle interface and behavioural patterns that exploit attention, amplify emotion, and manipulate decision-making in digital products.
+Illusive Design refers to subtle interface and behavioral patterns that, through incentive-driven interactions, can shape attention, emotion, and decision-making while generating cumulative psychological costs without explicit deception.

 The Solution

-By integrating biology, cognitive science, and design ethics, Altruheuristics helps teams identify interactions that subtly manipulate behaviour, evaluate their psychological and emotional impact, and redesign experiences that preserve autonomy, clarity, and wellbeing.
+By integrating biology, cognitive science, and behavioural economics, Altruheuristics helps teams identify patterns that produce measurable cognitive or emotional risk, evaluate their probability, cost, and trade-offs, and redesign inclusive experiences that preserve autonomy, clarity, and regenerative outcomes for long-term user wellbeing.

 Illusive Design Patterns